 Encyclopedia Of Detroit

-The first Little Caesars franchise location opened in 1962, which paved the way to thousands of restaurants found in all 50 states and several countries.
-In 1982 Ilitch purchased the Detroit Red Wings hockey team and implemented changes that revived the struggling team.
-For his efforts in the sport, Ilitch was inducted into the Hockey Hall of Fame in 2003.
+The first Little Caesars franchise location opened in 1962, which paved the way to thousands of restaurants in all 50 states and several countries.
+In 1982 the Ilitches purchased the Detroit Red Wings hockey club and implemented changes that revived the struggling team.
+For his contributions to the sport, Mike was inducted into the Hockey Hall of Fame in 2003.
 In 1992, he purchased the Detroit Tigers from rival pizza mogul Tom Monaghan, founder of Domino’s Pizza.

-The acquisition of the Red Wings was the beginning of what is today known as Olympia Entertainment which owns or manages a number of entertainment venues in the Detroit area, most notably the Fox Theater, Comerica Park, and Little Caesars Arena.
+The acquisition of the Red Wings was the beginning of what is today known as Olympia Entertainment which owns or manages a number of entertainment venues in the Detroit area, most notably the Fox Theater – a grand movie palace which the Ilitches restored in the 1980s – Comerica Park, and Little Caesars Arena.
+Marian invested in, and eventually became the sole owner of MotorCity Casino and Hotel.
 The Ilitches also involved themselves in several philanthropic efforts and played a large role in the redevelopment of Detroit’s downtown core.
-Ilitch passed away on February 10, 2017.
-To honor him, the Red Wings and Tigers wore patches which said “Mr. I” on their uniforms during their 2017 seasons.
+Mike Ilitch passed away on February 10, 2017.

 RELATED ITEMS IN THE COLLECTION